Family Holiday in Japan: Everything You Need to Know to Plan the Perfect Trip - Japanspecialist

 Transportation Recommendations within Japan

-Travelling with kids is made easy thanks to Japan's excellent public transportation.
+Travelling with kids is made easy thanks to Japan's excellent public transportation, including the bullet train, called shinkansen.
 From bullet trains, called shinkansen, to local buses, there are plenty of options for getting around within cities and across the country.
-If you're planning extensive travel, consider purchasing a Japan Rail Pass in advance for unlimited train rides – here's everything you need to know.
+If you're planning extensive travel, consider purchasing a Japan Rail Pass in advance for unlimited train rides - here's everything you need to know.

 Trains: Shinkansen are the fastest and most efficient option for intercity travel.
 Children aged 6-11 years old pay half the price of an adult pass and those under the age of 6, when not occupying a seat, are eligible to travel free of charge on all JR lines.